 Savory Pumpkin and Speck Tart

-The savory pumpkin and speck tart is a recipe with pumpkin that is simple and tasty to prepare.
-It features a soft and flavorful filling with two contrasting flavors that make it truly unique: the sweetness of pumpkin and the saltiness of speck.
+The savory tart with pumpkin and speck is a pumpkin recipe that is simple and tasty to prepare.
+It has a soft and tasty filling with two contrasting flavors that make it truly unique: the sweetness of the pumpkin and the savory taste of speck.

-The savory tart with pumpkin and speck is very quick to prepare and is perfect for making in advance for a quick dinner, but it is also a perfect idea for a hearty appetizer or to accompany a rustic meal, perhaps alongside a good white focaccia or the Bari-style focaccia.
+The savory tart with pumpkin and speck is very quick to prepare and is perfect to prepare in advance for a quick dinner, but it is also a perfect idea for a hearty appetizer or to accompany a rustic meal, perhaps together with a good white focaccia, Barese focaccia or other types of homemade focaccias.

-For the sake of time, I prepared this pumpkin and speck quiche with a store-bought roll of shortcrust pastry, but if you prefer to make the savory tart shell at home, you can use the wine dough for savory tarts, which is prepared in a few minutes with just a few ingredients.
-If you prefer puff pastry, try also my rustic pizza with pumpkin, ricotta, and sausage.
+For the sake of time, I made this pumpkin and speck quiche with a store-bought roll of shortcrust pastry, but if you prefer to make the savory tart shell at home, you can use the wine dough for savory tarts, which is prepared in minutes with just a few ingredients, or yeast dough.
+If you prefer puff pastry, try also my rustic pizza with pumpkin, ricotta and sausage.

-As for the type of pumpkin to use, you can use whatever you have available; any type will do.
+As for the type of pumpkin to use, you can use whichever you have available, they are all fine.

-Without further ado, let’s see the recipe for the savory tart with speck and pumpkin, but first, I’ll leave you with some other tasty ideas to try!
+Without further ado, let’s see the recipe for the savory tart with speck and pumpkin, but first I’ll leave you with some other tasty ideas to try, especially if you like the combination of pumpkin with speck.

 savory pumpkin and speck tart